How to Remove Scuff Marks on Wood Floors

 Magic Erasers

 Magic erasers are like little sponges with superpowers.
 I keep one handy for all sorts of cleaning tasks.
 To use it on scuff marks, dampen the eraser slightly and rub the mark gently.
 You don’t need to press hard—these things are powerful!
-I’ve found they work best on sealed floors, but be cautious with waxed floors, as they can dull the finish.
+One thing worth knowing: a magic eraser is actually a very fine abrasive (melamine foam), so it can dull the sheen on any finish if you scrub too hard or too long, not just waxed floors as I used to think — test a small spot first even on a sealed floor.
 Always follow up with a damp cloth to clean off any residue, and dry the area well.

 Preventing Scuff Marks in the First Place